Ensuring both Provable Convergence and Differential Privacy in Nash Equilibrium Seeking on Directed Graphs: Numerical Simulations

-To evaluate the proposed approach under differential-privacy design, we injected differential-privacy vector noise $\zeta_{(i)\ell}^k$ ($1\leq \ell\leq 20$) in every message $x_{(i)\ell}^k$ that firm $i$ shares with its neighbors in every iteration.
+To evaluate the proposed approach, we inject vector noise $\zeta_{(i)\ell}^k$ ($1\leq \ell\leq 20$) in every message $x_{(i)\ell}^k$ that player $i$ shares in every iteration.
 Each element of the noise vector $\zeta_{(i)\ell}^k$ follows Laplace distribution with parameter $\nu^k=1+0.1k^{0.2}$.
-So the magnitude of noise increases with time.
-We set the stepsize sequence $\{\lambda^k\}$ and decaying sequence $\{\gamma^k\}$ as $\lambda^k=\frac{0.1}{1+0.1k}$ and $\gamma^k=\frac{1}{1+0.1k^{0.9}}$, respectively, which can be verified to satisfy the conditions in Theorems 3 and 4.
-To address the stochasticity induced by the differential-privacy noise in evaluation, we ran our Algorithm 2 for 100 times and calculated the average of the gap $\|x^k-x^{\ast}\|$ between generated iterate $x^k$ and the NE $x^{\ast}$ as a function of the iteration index $k$.
-We also calculated the variance of the gap of the 100 runs as a function of the iteration index $k$.
+We set $\lambda^k=\frac{0.1}{1+0.1k}$ and $\gamma^k=\frac{1}{1+0.1k^{0.9}}$, respectively, which satisfy the conditions in Theorems 1 and 2.
+We ran our Algorithm 1 for 100 times and calculated the average of the gap $\|x^k-x^{\ast}\|$ between the generated iterate $x^k$ and the NE $x^{\ast}$ as a function of $k$.
+We also calculated the variance of the gap of the 100 runs as a function of $k$.
 The trajectories of the average and variance are given by the red curve and error bars in Fig. \ref{fig:comparison_algo1}.
-For comparison, we also ran the existing distributed NE seeking algorithm proposed by Nguyen et al. in \cite{nguyen2022distributed} under the same level of differential-privacy noise, and the existing differential-privacy approach for networked games proposed by Ye et al. in \cite{ye2021differentially} under the same cumulative budget of privacy $\epsilon$.
-Note that \cite{ye2021differentially} addresses undirected graphs but its differential-privacy strategy, i.e., using geometrically decreasing stepsizes (to be summable) to ensure a finite privacy budget, can be adapted to the directed-graph scenario.
-The average error and variance of the existing NE seeking approach for directed graphs in \cite{nguyen2022distributed} under the same level of noise are given by the blue curve and error bars in Fig. \ref{fig:comparison_algo1}.
-And the average error and variance of applying existing differential-privacy design \cite{ye2021differentially} to the NE seeking approach for directed graphs in \cite{nguyen2022distributed} are given by the black curve and error bars in Fig. \ref{fig:comparison_algo1}.
-The comparison clears shows that the algorithm introduced in this paper has a much better accuracy.
+For comparison, we also ran the distributed NE seeking algorithm proposed by Nguyen et al. in \cite{nguyen2022distributed} under the same noise level, and the DP approach for networked games proposed by Ye et al. in \cite{ye2021differentially} under the same privacy budget $\epsilon$.
+Note that \cite{ye2021differentially} addresses undirected graphs but its DP strategy, i.e., geometrically decreasing stepsizes for a finite privacy budget, can be adapted to the directed-graph scenario.
+The average errors/variances of the two approaches are given by the blue and black curve/error bars in Fig. \ref{fig:comparison_algo1}.
+The comparison clears shows that our approach has a much better accuracy.